Our guide to developing in Winchester

 Winchester City Council, our “home” local authority in Hampshire.
-The cathedral city and ancient capital of England actually only forms a small part of what is otherwise a large rural authority.
-The district encompasses a large swathe of central Hampshire countryside – a sizeable part of which now falls within the new South Downs National Park (see belwl.
+The cathedral city and ancient capital of England actually only forms a small part of what is otherwise a largely rural authority.
+The district encompasses a large swathe of central Hampshire countryside – much of which now falls within the new South Downs National Park (see below).

 Latest News from Winchester